 Definition of Dynamic Routing

-Dynamic routing is a superior routing technique which alters the routing information according to the changing network circumstances by examining the incoming routing update messages.
-When the network change occurs, it sends out a message to the router to indicate that change, the routing software recalculates routes and sends the new routing update message.
-These messages pervade the network, enabling the router to change their routing tables accordingly.
+Dynamic routing is a superior routing technique which alters the routing information according to the altering network circumstances by examining the arriving routing update messages.
+When the network change occurs, it sends out a message to the router to specify that change, then the routes are recalculated and sent as a new routing update message.
+These messages pervade the network, enabling the router to change their routing tables correspondingly.

 The technique uses routing protocols to disseminate knowledge such as RIP, OSPF, BGP, etc. Unlike static routing, it does not require manual updation instead its automatic in manner and updates the routing table information periodically relying upon network conditions.
 For doing so, it requires extra resources for storing the information.

-Dynamic routing is also referred to as adaptive routing.
-These algorithms change their routing decisions to reflect the changes in the topology or traffic.
+Dynamic routing or otherwise called as adaptive routing.
+The routing decisions are altered in these algorithms to mirror the changes in the topology or traffic.
 There are various adaptive algorithms which can be classified according to the source of information (from where router get the information, adjacent routers or from all routers), change in routes (whether the route is changing when load changes or when topology changes), optimization metrics used (distance, number of hops, residual bandwidth).

 The routes on which dynamic routing is performed are known as dynamic routes where the information is responsive to changes in the network so that it is consistently being updated.
 Though, there is always a slack between the period that a network changes and when all the routers are informed about the change.
 The router tries to match the network change, and it causes a delay which is also known as convergence time.
 The convergence time must be shorter.
 The larger network requires dynamic routing because with static routing larger networks could not be manageable and result in loss of connectivity.